-On October 19, 2011, the Plan was amended to add a safe-harbor employer contribution feature to the Plan and increase the pre-tax contribution percentage for employees who are automatically enrolled.
+On October 19, 2011, the Plan was amended to add a safe-harbor employer contribution feature to the Plan and increase the pre-tax contribution percentage for employees.
+Employees initially eligible to participate in the plan on or after January 1, 2012 will be automatically enrolled at a 3% contribution rate.
+Newly eligible participants have approximately 45 days from their initial eligibility date to choose a different pre-tax percentage, contribute on an after-tax basis or to opt not to participate in the plan.
 Employee contributions of the first 3% of the participant's eligible contributions will be matched 100% by the Company and the next 2% will be matched 50% by the Company.
 Employee contributions in excess of 5% will not be matched.
-The plan amendment is effective January 1, 2012.
+The plan amendment was effective January 1, 2012.

 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-The maximum before-tax contribution limit for participants under age 50 generally was \$16,500 for 2011 and 2010.
+The maximum before-tax contribution limit for participants under age 50 was \$17,000 for 2012 and \$16,500 for 2011.
 However, a participant's contributions may be further increased or reduced based on the rules and regulations of the Internal Revenue Code (IRC).
-All eligible employees who are projected to attain age 50 before the end of the year will be eligible to make catch-up contributions in accordance with certain regulations.
+All eligible employees who are projected to attain age 50 before the end of the year will be eligible to make pre-tax catch-up contributions in accordance with certain regulations.